sourcegraph/sourcegraph-public-snapshot/doc/admin/config/authorization_and_authentication.md

 # Authentication and authorization in Sourcegraph

-Sourcegraph has two authentication concepts to be mindful of:
+Sourcegraph has two authentication concepts:

 1. The system through which your users log in (SAML IdP, OAuth with a code host, username/password, OpenID Connect, Authentication Proxy)
 2. The system which controls user permissions (Code host, explicit permissions API in Sourcegraph)